7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Create and Manage VM Scale Sets
 `Search -> Virtual machine scale sets`
-- Size = Price; Azure Spot - discount unused pool ; image = OS, arch = x86 or arm64
-	- Azure Spot must have set a eviction policy as Azure has capcity needs:
-		- Deallocation - moves your VM to the stopped-deallocated state, allowing you to redeploy it later, with not guarantee of allocation success, you'll be charged storage costs for the underlying disks.
-		- Delete - VMs is deleted with underlying disk
+Considerations:
+Scale sets are assigned to (like Availability sets):
+- Update Domains -  is a group of nodes that are upgraded together
+- Fault Domains -  is a group of nodes that represent a physical unit of failure
+- Basics
 	- Orchestration mode:
-	- Uniform - for large scale stateless workloads with indentical instances - department workstation
+		- Uniform - for large scale stateless workloads with identical instances - department workstation
 		- Flexible - high availability at scale with identical or multiple instances - any configuration to the scale set.
-- Advanced tab to enable beyond 100 instances; spreading for optimal spreading of allocation Implement Virtual Networking `Search -> Virtual Network -> $Vnet (With Subnet, VMs, DNS, NSGs, etc configured)` in the `Private DNS Zone -> Virtual Network Link -> + Add - provide a Link name, Vnet`
+	- Advanced tab to enable beyond 100 instances; spreading for optimal spreading of allocation
 	- Configure Scaling in the `Scaling` tab;
 		 - Policy - min/max number of instances; manual or autoscaling
-	 - Scale Vertically - CPU threshold, decrease of instances
+		 - Scale in - CPU threshold, decrease of instances
-	 - Scale Horizonally - CPU threshold, duration, increase of instances
+		 - Scale out - CPU threshold, duration, increase of instances
+		 - Scale-In policy - default, newest, oldest vms
+	- Size = Price; Azure Spot - discount unused pool ; image = OS, arch = x86 or arm64
+		- Azure Spot must have set a eviction policy as Azure has capacity needs:
+			- Deallocation - moves your VM to the stopped-deallocated state, allowing you to redeploy it later, with not guarantee of allocation success, you'll be charged storage costs for the underlying disks.
+			- Delete - VMs is deleted with underlying disk
+- Continue with Disk,
+-  Implement Virtual Networking `Search -> Virtual Network -> $Vnet (With Subnet, VMs, DNS, NSGs, etc configured)` in the `Private DNS Zone -> Virtual Network Link -> + Add - provide a Link name, Vnet`
+- Scaling - Configure Scaling in the `Scaling` tab;
+	 - Policy - min/max number of instances; manual or autoscaling
+		- Manual - maintains a fixed instance count
+		- Autoscaling -  scales the capacity on any schedule, based on any metrics.
 	- Scale-In policy - default, newest, oldest VMs

-Scale sets:
-- Update Domains -  is a group of nodes that are upgraded together
-- Fault Domains -  is a group of nodes that represent a physical unit of failure
+		 -  Scale in - by **an decrease in** X percentage and Y number of VM instances
+	- Scale-out Policy
+		- Scale out - **increase in** X percentage, Y duration and by Z number of VM instances
+- Management, Health, Tags and Review and Create
+- Advanced tab
+	- to enable beyond 100 instances; spreading for optimal spreading of allocation

 Size Scaling
 `Virtual Machines -> $VM -> Size -> Resize by select new size`